 - Clear blocked nose

-Interestingly, apart from health benefits, oil pulling offers beauty benefits as well.
-Make oil pulling practise a regular, and your skin is sure to glow!
+Interestingly, apart from health benefits, the practice offers beauty benefits as well.
+Make it a regular habit, and your skin is sure to glow!

 Some of the prominent beauty benefits include,